Mary Gormley

 Mary Gormley (born c.
 1983) is a Northern Irish model and beauty pageant titleholder.

 In 2004, Gormley competed in Miss Northern Ireland and placed third.
 Due to Gormley's dual citizenship (UK & Ireland), she was able to win the Irish national title of Miss Universe Ireland.

-She competed as Miss Ireland in Miss Universe 2005, an international beauty competition won by Canada's Natalie Glebova.
+She competed as Miss Ireland in Miss Universe 2005, an international beauty pageant won by Canada's Natalie Glebova.

-Gormley works for the ACA Model Agency in Belfast and has a contract with 1st Option Model Agency in Dublin.
+Gormley worked for the ACA Model Agency in Belfast and had a contract with 1st Option Model Agency in Dublin.